Unit 11: Vocabulary

 chipset

-a collection of integrated circuits on the motherboard designed to perform certain tasks such as controlling components and system buses
+A collection of integrated circuits on the motherboard designed to perform certain tasks such as controlling components and system buses.

 UK